Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: METHODS

 X-ray photoelectron spectroscopy (XPS) measurements were made using a PHI 5000 Versa Probe-II under UHV at a base pressure of 2.3 x 10\textsuperscript{-10} mbar.
 The samples were grounded to the platen with copper tabs, ensuring minimal surface charge accumulation during X-ray irradiation.
 Additionally, a low-energy electron flood gun was used alongside an Ar\textsuperscript{+} ion gun operated at a low accelerating voltage for effective surface charge neutralization.
 A focused X-ray ($\approx 100 \mu$m) source of Al K\textsubscript{$\alpha$} (1486.7 eV) was used for X-ray photoemission studies, while the valence band was investigated using a He-I VUV source (21.2 eV) with an approximate beam size of ($\approx 500 \mu$m).
 The survey spectra were recorded with the analyzer pass energy set at 187.85 eV and a step size of 0.2 eV; for the core levels, the pass energy was adjusted to 11.57 eV with a step size of 0.05 eV, achieving a maximum resolution of 300 meV.
 The UPS spectra were acquired at a pass energy of 2.95 eV and a step size of 10 meV, reaching a maximum resolution of 50 meV.
 The carbon peak [C-C (sp\textsuperscript{3})] was calibrated at 284.7 eV for charge correction before analysis.
 The valence band spectra were calibrated against the Fermi edge of an in situ sputter-cleaned Au foil.
+Resonant photoelectron spectroscopy (ResPES) measurements were performed to probe the occupied part of the electronic states at the soft x-ray beam line of Indus 1, RRCAT, using a photoemission spectrometer equipped with an Omicron hemispherical energy analyzer and the light from a bending magnet.
+Base pressure of the experimental chamber was $5.0$ $\times$10$^ {-10}$ mbar.
 The simulated Moiré superlattice pattern is constructed by the Twister software package by introducing a twist angle $20.8\textsuperscript{o}$ between two VS\textsubscript{2} monolayers with AA stacking.
 Computational details of the software can be found elsewhere~\cite {NaikM, NaikS}.
+Temperature-dependent resistivity measurements were performed by a four-linear probe method on pressed pellets made with microflakes of VS\textsubscript{2} using a low-temperature closed-cycle cryostat system down to 2 K. The data were taken during the heating cycle with a heating rate of 2 K/min as programmed by the temperature controller.
+Magnetic measurements were performed using a superconducting quantum interference device (SQUID) in the temperature range of 5 K to 350 K.